eclipse-iceoryx/iceoryx/doc/website/release-notes/iceoryx-unreleased.md

 - cxx::Expects macro conflicts with Microsoft GSL Expects macro [#2080](https://github.com/eclipse-iceoryx/iceoryx/issues/2080)
 - Implement move/copy constructor and assignment for `FixedPositionContainer` [#2052](https://github.com/eclipse-iceoryx/iceoryx/issues/2052)
 - FixedPositionContainer fails to compile on QNX QCC [#2084](https://github.com/eclipse-iceoryx/iceoryx/issues/2084)
+- Chunk fails to be released when more than 4 GiB of chunks have been allocated [#2087](https://github.com/eclipse-iceoryx/iceoryx/issues/2087)

 **Refactoring:**